mironside/mironside.github.io-nope/_posts/2015-05-01-notes-on-task-based-build-system.md

 ---
 layout: post
-title: Notes on Task Based Build System
+title: Notes on a Task Based Build System
 ---

 - **Line** - Tasks are defined by Lines which declare the Task name and Task-specific data.
 Information can only be passed between Tasks through Lines.